-The list of things that can be done as a small business owner to help protect your practice’s personnel, systems, and data can seem daunting and never-ending, but with the following tips and tricks, you’ll be well on your way to a solid protection plan.
+The list of what can be done as a small business owner to help protect your practice’s personnel, systems, and data can seem daunting and never-ending, but with the following tips and tricks, you’ll be well on your way to a solid protection plan.

 If you’re like most practices, you won’t be able to check every item off your list as of today, so challenge yourself to become compliant with all five guidelines within the next year.